sahilatahar/MediaMaster/README.md

     http://localhost:3000
     ```

-## 🚀 Future Plans

--   Add support for video recording.
--   Include options for recording only audio

 ## 🌟 Support Us

 If you find this helpful or valuable, please consider 🌟 starring the repository.
 It helps us gain visibility and encourages further development.
 We appreciate your support!